ThaminduDilshan/remote-user-store-connect/simple-grpc-user-store/README.md

-# Simple GRPC Remote User Store Sample
+# Simple GRPC Remote User Store Sample (Ballerina)

 This project contains a simple gRPC server and a client application that communicates with an on premise user store to perform user operations such as authentication.